washerrrrrrr/SimpleNES/README.md

                       -f, --fps              To play with a customised max fps.
                       -d, --stats            This prints a fps counter on the top left of your screen.
 ```
+When using arguments, make sure that they are in the correct order as listed in the help section e.g.

+./SimpleNES -p -f

+That works, but this does not:

+./SimpleNES -f -p

 Controller
 -----------------